SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-with-a-social-newsfeed.md

     }
     ```

 The **Validate** method is run when a user tries to save a record.
 If the user is a member of the Hiring Managers security group, the record is saved; otherwise, a "Permission denied" error message is displayed and the record is discarded.

 At this point, if you run the add-in and add a new candidate, you will likely see the error message unless you are a member of an actual security group named Hiring Managers.
 Replace "Hiring Managers" with the name of a security group to which you belong and try again.
 You should now have permission to add a candidate.

 <a name="bk_validate"> </a>
 ## Next steps

 Congratulations!
 You created your first cloud business add-in.
-If this was an add-in that you want to share with users, your next step would be to publish the add-in.
-See [Publish a Cloud Business Add-in to Office 365](http://msdn.microsoft.com/en-us/library/vstudio/dn454601.aspx) or [Publish SharePoint Add-ins](http://msdn.microsoft.com/en-us/library/office/apps/jj164070.aspx).
+If this was an add-in that you want to share with users, your next step would be to publish the add-in: [Publish a cloud business add-in to Office 365](incident-manager-a-cloud-business-add-in-tutorial.md#publish-to-sharepoint) or [Publish SharePoint Add-ins](publish-sharepoint-add-ins.md).

 Of course, this is just a simple example; there's much more that you can do to create full-featured add-ins.
 Because the Cloud Business Add-in template is based on LightSwitch technologies, you may want to explore the LightSwitch documentation to get some ideas: [LightSwitch SharePoint Add-ins](http://msdn.microsoft.com/en-us/library/vstudio/jj969620.aspx).